kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    NAME                         AGE
    default-service-blue-10000   18m
    ```
-3. Verify that the a matching FederatedVirtualService provides a simple route to the matching Upstream of the FederatedUpstream.
+3. Verify that the `simple-route` FederatedVirtualService is created for the Upstream.

    ```
    kubectl get FederatedVirtualService -n gloo-system